orstavik/JoiEvents/docs/5_MouseGestures/Pattern19_MouseJailbreak.md

 //   A secondary trigger function is added for `mousedown` that will cancel the EventSequence if
 //   the user intentionally or accidentally hits an extra mousebutton.
 //3.
 MouseJailbreak #3: stay alert!
-//   A secondary trigger function for `focusin` is added to cancel the EventSequence if there is any
+//   A secondary trigger function for `blur` is added to cancel the EventSequence if there is any
 //   change of focus during the EventSequence.
 ```